simonsteele/pn/pnwtl/doc/readme.txt

 14) Avoid docking windows being minimised etc. (#776)
 15) Problem with file save modifiers (#836)
 16) Hidden files can now be saved (#859)
+17) Remapped jump to matching brace to Alt-[ to avoid stomping on jump to previous paragraph which is Ctrl-[ (#831)

 Extensions Interface Changes:
 -----------------------------